Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A: The Clean Energy Grant was designed to enhance the already established state-wide EmPOWER Maryland Program for County residents by providing supplemental grant funds to Pepco residents within an ERZ.

 There are many improvements that can be made in the home to save you electricity, water, money and stress.
-These typical improvement can be found here: (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
+These typical improvements can be found here: (https://homeenergysavings.pepco.com/home-performance-with-energy-star-program/overview/whole-house-approach/typical-improvements-whole-house-approach).
 Air sealing and insulation alone saves on average 12% on your energy bills.

 A: During your initial energy audit, the Building Performance Institute (BPI) certified building professional performs many tests using diagnostic equipment to perform a whole-house energy assessment (or “audit”).
 This includes a complete inspection and diagnostic tests of your home such as the blower door test to depressurize your home and also to identify current potential health and safety measures.
 These issues must be remedied before any work can be done.
 The Clean Energy Grant can cover up to 15% of the energy improvements cost for applicable health and safety measures.